It's time for renters facing eviction to have a right to counsel

 Use the form to send a message to your legislator.

-I am writing today to ask you to vote yes on H. 3844, Eviction Right to Counsel.
+I am writing today to ask you not only to vote yes on H. 3844, Eviction Right to Counsel, but also to sign on as a co-sponsor.

-South Carolina has one of the highest eviction rates in the country, and it's time we create an eviction right-to-counsel program to benefit both renters and landlords.
+South Carolina has one of the highest eviction rates in the country, and it’s time we create an legal representation program to benefit both renters and landlords.

 Please vote yes on H. 3844.